- North America

 Easter Island – This Polynesian Island in the Pacific Ocean is Chilean territory.
 The island is known for the enormous stone statues, called moai, built by the Rapa Nui people.
 There are over 900 figures, each with an oversized head resting on a massive stone base.
 The statues keep watch over the crops and the sacred island.

-Galapagos Islands – This archipelago lays near Ecuador in the Atlantic Ocean.
+Galapagos Islands – This archipelago lays near Ecuador in the Pacific Ocean.
 The islands are known for their unique flora and fauna.
 This is due to the climate and the fact that the island rests on an underground volcano.
+Check out how to visit Galapagos, as well as how to plan the perfect Galapagos Honeymoon.

 Ushuaia – Nicknamed the “end of the world,” Ushuaia is the most southern city in the world.
 It’s a colorful town nestled in the Andes Mountains at the very tip of Argentina.